 The broader measures begin by adding discouraged workers to the unemployed.
 In the U-4 measure, discouraged workers are defined as those who want a job, are available for work and have searched for work in the prior year; however they are not currently looking for a job for reasons related to the job-market.
 If these workers are added, the measure results in only a modest increase relative to the official rate.
-In September 2020 this measure was 8.3 percent, very close to the official unemployment rate.
+In October 2020 this measure was 8.3 percent, very close to the official unemployment rate.
+In April 2020 this measure peaked at 15.0 percent.
 Around the time of the Great Recession this measure reached a high of 12.2 percent.
-In April 2020 this measure peaked at 15.0 percent.

 Measure U-5 includes not only discouraged workers but all “marginally attached workers.”
 Marginally attached workers are defined as persons who are neither working nor currently looking for work but indicate that they want and are available for a job and have looked for a job sometime in the past year.
 This group includes those who are not currently looking for work for reasons such as lack of child care or transportation.
-Using this definition, 9.3 percent of the Oregon labor force plus marginally attached workers meets these criteria in September 2020.
+Using this definition, 8.1 percent of the Oregon labor force plus marginally attached workers meets these criteria in October 2020.
 This measure was at a record low in February and January of 2020, 3.9 percent, and at only 4.2 percent in March.
+By April 2020, this measure reached a record high of 15.6 percent.
 During the Great Recession, this measure reached a high of 13.0 percent in May and June of 2009.
-In April 2020, this measure reached a record high of 15.6 percent.